adobe/helix-importer-ui/importer-guidelines.md

 This code would produce almost the same table (does not deal with the colspan) than the Metadata table above.

 #### Special Note for `blockquote`
-While exporting HTML contents enclosed within [blockquote](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) to word docs, the `table` may not get exported correctly (like reported in https://github.com/adobe/helix-importer/issues/29).
+While exporting HTML contents enclosed within [blockquote](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) to Word docs, the `table` may not get exported correctly (like reported in https://github.com/adobe/helix-importer/issues/29).
 For such situations, consider removing or replacing `blockquote` enclosing the `table`.

 ### Convert background images